Office working

 Business succession -

-Business Relief (previously called Business Property Relief or BPR) is UK tax relief designed to reduce or eliminate inheritance tax (IHT) on certain types of business assets when they are passed on either during a person’s lifetime or upon their death.
+Business relief (previously called business property relief or BPR) is UK tax relief designed to reduce or eliminate inheritance tax (IHT) on certain types of business assets when they are passed on either during a person’s lifetime or on their death.
 It was introduced to ensure that family-owned businesses could be passed down to the next generation without being sold off to pay a large tax bill.

 • Sole trader businesses or interests in partnerships.